-The subtlety of Ter Borch's narrative is matched by the gracefulness of his figures and the delicacy and refinement of his touch.
-No artist could convey as effectively as he the shimmering surface of a long white satin skirt or the undulating rhythms of a translucent lace cuff.
-His brushstrokes, while small, are quite loose and rapidly applied with the result that the surface has a richly animated quality.[12]
-Such an effect is also felt in the nuanced psychological interactions he created amongst his figures.
+The sophistication of Ter Borch's touch is matched only by the subtlety of his narrative and the gracefulness of his figures.
+His white satins were celebrated in poetry and emulated by his peers, though no artist could convey as effectively as he the shimmering surface of this costly fabric.
+Ter Borch painted deep shadows with translucent yellow and gray, and added contrast with pure white highlights.
+His brushstrokes vary from smooth planes to angular folds and he has softened the transitions with a dry blending brush.
+[14] Such a subtle effect is also felt in the nuanced psychological interactions he created amongst his figures.
 Ter Borch's effectiveness in depicting human emotion and a sense of inner life in such genre scenes may stem from his experiences as a portrait painter.
 Even the poses he used in these works are occasionally similar.
-For example, the manner in which the suitor holds his wide-brimmed hat is derived from a portrait the artist created in 1656.[13]
+For example, the manner in which the suitor holds his wide-brimmed hat is derived from a portrait the artist created in 1656.
+[15]

-Arthur K. Wheelock Jr.
+Original entry by Arthur K. Wheelock Jr., April 24, 2014.

-April 24, 2014